 Fellowships paid by the Graduate School are paid in advance (i.e., a student receiving a fellowship is paid September 1 for the month of September).
 These fellowships include some Recruitment Fellowships, Continuing Fellowships, NSF-GRFP support, and any other type of fellowship paid through the Graduate School.
-Be sure to budget for the last month you are supported by one of these fellowships.
-Also, when your fellowship ends in August, you will receive your August check on August 1, but you will not receive your TA/GRA, or some fellowships from outside sources for September until October 1, so please budget for this extra month accordingly.
-There is a similar situation for those who serve as a TA or GRA in the spring semester and then are supported by a fellowship for only the summer.
-You will receive two stipends on June 1, so hold funds from one of those checks until September 1.
+When your fellowship ends in August, you will receive your August check on August 1, but you will not receive your TA/GRA, and some fellowship checks forl September until October 1, so please budget for this extra month accordingly.
+There is a similar situation for those who serve as a TA or GRA in the spring semester and then are supported by a fellowship for only the summer; in such a case, you will receive two stipends on June 1, so hold funds from one of those checks until September 1.